kevinboone/vlc-server/REST-API.md

 symlinks could be used to create a similar effect.

-Operations that take a path/file/URI argument can optionally be specified relative to the media root, by prepending the "@" character.
+Operations that take a path/file/URI argument can optionally be specified relative to the media root, but prepending the "@" character.
 For example, the `add` API can use absolute pathnames, or remote URLs -- it doesn't have to refer to the media root.
 However, `list-files` and `list-dirs` all work relative to the media root: we wouldn't want to provide a way that